 Equity awards granted to employees are accounted for using the grant date fair value method.
-The fair value of share based payment transactions is recognized as an expense over the requisite service period.
-The expected service period is estimated using the simplified method due to insufficient specific historical information of employees' exercise behavior.
-The Company elected to recognize compensation cost for an award with only service conditions that has a graded vesting schedule using the accelerated method based on the multiple-option award approach.
+The grant date fair value is determined as follows: for stock options and restricted stock units ("RSUs") with an exercise price using the Black Scholes pricing model, for stock options with market conditions using a Monte Carlo model and for RSUs with service conditions based on the grant date share price.
+The fair value of share based payment awards is recognized as an expense over the requisite service period.
+The expected term is the length of time until the expected dates of exercising the award and is estimated using the simplified method due to insufficient specific historical information of employees' exercise behavior, unless the award includes a market condition, in which case the contractual term is used.
+The volatility is based on a historical volatility, by statistical analysis of the weekly share price for past periods.
+The Company elected to recognize compensation cost for awards granted to employees that have a graded vesting schedule using the accelerated method based on the multiple-option award approach.
+For awards with only market conditions, compensation expense is not reversed if the market conditions are not satisfied.

 When stock options are granted as consideration for services provided by consultants and other non-employees, the transaction is accounted for based on the fair value of the consideration received or the fair value of the stock options issued, whichever is more reliably measurable.
-The fair value of the options granted is measured on a final basis at the end of the related service period and is recognized over the related service period using the straight-line method.
+The fair value of the options granted to consultants and other non-employees is measured on a final basis at the end of the related service period using the Black Scholes pricing model and is recognized over the related service period using the straight-line method.